-A while back, I wrote an article on five questions you should ask any financial advisor and most of them still hold true here, though your filtering process should have effectively answered two of them.
+A while back, I wrote an article on the five questions you should ask any financial advisor and most of them still hold true here, though your filtering process should have effectively answered two of them.
 Here are four additional questions I would ask right away:

 What areas do you specialize in?

 You want to know what that planner’s specialties are.
 Are they an expert in estate planning?
 Are they an expert in helping people get investments sorted out?
 Are they an expert in insurance and protection of assets?

 You’ll want to ask this before giving much information about your own situation.
 That way, the person can’t give an answer that’s swayed by what they already know about you.

 Every financial professional has some conflict of interest.
 If someone tells you they don’t have any, then you should be very wary.